windtronic/anime_search_database/README.md

 Create a search bar.

 Have posters for each title and information.
-If this is already implemented then have the option to click and render additional pictures.
+If this is already implemented then have the option to click and render additional information.

 Add Title, genre, year, date, number of seasons, ratings, etc ...

-Import Youtube links for video clips.